lcmongwe/portfolio-landing-page/README.md

 This project was built using HTML and CSS

 ## Link to GitHub pages
-[Githhub pages link] (https://lcmongwe.github.io/portfolio-landing-page/ "github pages)
+[Githhub pages link] (https://lcmongwe.github.io/portfolio-landing-page/ "github pages link")

 ## Copyright and licence
 MIT licence